openstack-archive/tripleo-docs/doc/source/install/developer/upgrades/major_upgrade.rst

 The UpgradeConverge_ class like the UpgradePrepare class also inherits from the DeployOvercloud_ class thus getting all of its parameters and template processing.
-The operator needs to pass in all Heat environment files used as part of the deployment and upgrade prepare, with the caveat that the container images file that was passed as the `--container-registry-file_parameter`_  in the prepare operation is also passed as an extra environment file with -e.
+The operator needs to pass in all Heat environment files used as part of the upgrade prepare including the container images file.

 The main objective of the upgrade converge operation is to unset the upgrade specific parameters that have been set on the overcloud Heat stack